-In our practice centers, we do very much the same things as when we are at home- walking, sitting, working, eating, etc.- except now we learn to do them with mindfulness, with an awareness that we are doing it.
-We practice mindfulness throughout every moment of the day and not just in the meditation hall, but also in the kitchen, the toilet, in our rooms and on the path leading from one place to another.
+In our practice centers, we do most of the same things we do at home–walking, sitting, working, eating, etc.–except we learn to do them with mindfulness, with an awareness that we are doing them.
+We practice mindfulness throughout every moment of the day–not just in the meditation hall but also in the kitchen, the toilet, in our rooms, and on the path leading from one place to another.

-Dear friends, let us try to be intelligent and skillful in our practice, approaching every aspect of the practice with curiosity and a sense of search.
-Let us practice with understanding and not just for the form and appearance.
-Enjoy your practice here with a relaxed and gentle attitude, with an open mind and receptive heart.
+Let us try to be intelligent and skillful in our practice, approaching every aspect of the practice with curiosity.
+Let us practice with understanding and not just with the form and appearance.
+Enjoy your practice with a relaxed and gentle attitude, with an open mind and receptive heart.

 - Living Together